derroman/salesforce-user-switcher/README.md

 - Query all active users with a standard Salesforce license
 - Search the list of users by first name, last name, profile name or user role name
 - Login as any user by a single click
-- Logout again at any time and automatically get back to the page you came from prior login
+- Logout again at any time and automatically get back to the page where you came from prior login

 ![The extension in action](ExtensionInAction.gif)